kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 `Allow` rules, followed by NetworkPolicy rules in all Namespaces.
 As such, the `Empower` rules have the highest precedence, which shall only be used to provide exceptions to deny rules.
 The `Empower` rules do not guarantee that the traffic will not be dropped: it simply denotes that the packets matching those rules can bypass the ClusterNetworkPolicy `Deny` rule evaluation.

-ClusterNetworkPolicy `Deny` rules are useful for administrators to explicitly block traffic from malicious clients, or workloads that poses security risks.
-Those traffic restrictions can only be lifted once the `Deny` rules are deleted or modified by the admin.
-In clusters where the admin requires total control over security postures of all workloads, the `Deny` rules can also be used to deny all incoming/outgoing traffic in the cluster, with few exceptions that's listed out by `Empower` rules.

-On the other hand, the `Allow` rules can be used to call out traffic in the cluster that needs to be allowed for certain components to work as expected (egress to CoreDNS for example).
-Those traffic should not be blocked when developers apply NetworkPolicy to their Namespaces which isolates the workloads.
+This idea was outvoted by the `Pass` action during sig-networkpolicy meetings, as most members find the `Empower` keyword confusing, and using an 'action' to provide exceptions to certain rule feels counter-intuitive.

 #### ClusterDefaultNetworkPolicy resource

+Instead of using the `Baseline` action to set cluster default rules, the authors of this KEP also considered using an entirely separate resource named ClusterDefaultNetworkPolicy.
 A ClusterDefaultNetworkPolicy resource will help the administrators set baseline security rules for the cluster, i.e. a developer CAN override these rules by creating NetworkPolicies that applies to the same workloads as the ClusterDefaultNetworkPolicy does.

 ClusterDefaultNetworkPolicy works just like NetworkPolicy except that it is cluster-scoped.
 When workloads are selected by a ClusterDefaultNetworkPolicy, they are isolated except